The Magnolia Lounge was built in 1936 by the Magnolia (later to be Mobil) Oil Company.

 A few years after Jones's death in 1955, the lounge went idle.
 During the 1980s and 1990s, the lounge functioned as a visitors center for Fair Park.

 Today, the building houses the offices of the Friends of Fair Park.
 In addition, the theater space where Margo Jones once produced her plays is rentable.
-Today, the theater company Nouveau 47 is producing works in this historic theater space.
+Today, the Margo Jones Theatre company is producing works in this historic theater space.

 You'll find the Magnolia Lounge at the intersection of Grand and First avenues, next to the African-American Museum.